-From a caloric basis, there is no substantial difference between light, medium and dark roasts: the calories in the coffee beans themselves are negligible.
+From a caloric basis, there are no substantial difference between light, medium and dark roasts: the calories in the coffee beans themselves are negligible.
 But now studies suggest that there may be an advantage to lighter over darker roasts.

 Chlorogenic acid is an antioxidant present in coffee beans.
 Interestingly enough, the caffeine content was modest in differences, but the levels of chlorogenic acid, the antioxidant, were notably higher in the light roast.
 This suggests the higher caffeine content in lighter roasts may be overstated, while the levels of antioxidants may have been overlooked.

 While it’s too early to make specific conclusions, and while positive impacts would likely only apply if you are a heavier coffee drinker, the level of antioxidants is noteworthy.
-Higher consumptions of antioxidants, for instance, is associated with protection against inflammation.
+Higher consumption of antioxidants, for instance, is associated with protection against inflammation.

 Inflammation, in turn, is at the root of many serious, chronic illnesses, such as diabetes, heart diseases, certain cancers, and even neurological disorders.